Downey was the representative for New York’s 2nd congressional district and was a Democrat. He served from 1975 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Downey is shown as a purple triangle. (analysis methodology)
+Downey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.J.Res.
 141 (102nd): Designating the week beginning May 13, 1991, as “National Senior Nutrition Week”.

 - H.R.
 3697 (98th): Fire Island National Seashore Amendments of 1984

 - H.J.Res.
 452 (98th): A joint resolution recognizing the important contributions of the arts to a complete education.

 - H.J.Res.
 330 (98th): A joint resolution to provide for the designation of August 20, 1983, as “National Volunteer Firefighter Recognition Day”.